-If a video has a Creative Commons license applied to it, that means others can use that video according to that license's definition.
-That said, it's always a good idea to contact the video's creator if you want to use a video.
-Our members retain the copyright of their works, and it's up to them what type of use they choose to allow.
+If a video has a Creative Commons license applied to it, that means others can use that video according to the applicable license's terms and conditions.
+However, it's always a good idea to contact the video's owner if you want to use a video.
+Our members retain copyright ownership of their works and have the discretion to determine the extent of permissible usage.

 Can I trust the Creative Commons license applied to each video?

 You have the option to apply Creative Commons licenses to your videos.
 While our Terms of Service prohibit users from uploading infringing content, we cannot guarantee that every user who uploads a video and applies a Creative Commons license to it has all of the rights necessary to do so.